Beautiful Day: Release

 "Beautiful Day" was the first single released from the album All That You Can't Leave Behind.
 It was serviced to US rock radio on 19 September 2000 and was issued in the UK on 9 October 2000 as a CD and cassette single.
 The following day, on 10 October, the single was issued in Canada.
 The song reached number one on the singles charts in Australia, Canada, on the United Kingdom Singles Chart and the Irish Singles Chart, and also boosted sales of All That You Can't Leave Behind.
 "Beautiful Day" is included on the compilations The Best of 1990–2000 (2002) and U218 Singles (2006) and was reworked and re-recorded for Songs of Surrender (2023).
 A version of the song known as the Quincy and Sonance Mix appears on U2's 2002 EP 7.

 Music video

 The song's video was directed by Jonas Åkerlund and filmed in August 2000.
 It depicts the band walking around in Paris' Charles de Gaulle Airport (where the photographs for All That You Can't Leave Behind were taken), with scenes of the band playing in a hangar, at the terminal, and on a runway interspliced with large jets taking off and landing overhead.
-Middle East Airlines and Air France make cameo appearances in the video.

 An alternative video for the song, shot in Èze, France, was featured on U2 Exclusive CD!, the bonus DVD from The Best of 1990–2000, and the U218 Videos DVD.
 A month before the album release, a live version of the song was filmed in Dublin on the rooftop of The Clarence Hotel.
 It is featured on the extra features of the Elevation 2001: Live from Boston DVD (although it is marked on the DVD as "Toronto, Canada").